Development

 Is cybersecurity a viable career?

 There is an incredible demand for cyber security skills, and that demand is not going away anytime soon.
-According to a 2019 report from Burning Glass, there was a 94% growth in the number of cybersecurity job postings since 2013.
+According to a 2019 report from Burning Glass, there has been a 94% growth in the number of cybersecurity job postings since 2013.

 To top it off, the US Bureau of Labor Statistics estimates a remarkable 32 percent growth from 2018-2028 for information security analysts - 27 percent greater than the average growth rate for all occupations combined.